 Polynuclear aromatic hydrocarbons (PAHs) are consisted of a large group of organic compounds with two or more fused aromatic rings.
 Hundreds of different PAHs may be generated from incomplete combustion or pyrolysis of organic materials, smoked or grilled food, vehicle exhaust and cigarettes [1].
 PAHs may also be emitted from natural activities, such as forest fire, volcanoes and hydrothermal processes [2].
 Some PAHs undergo metabolic activation to diol epoxides which may bind to DNA, resulting with errors in DNA replication and mutations that start the carcinogenic process in mammals [3].
-EPA method 8310 determines 16 PAHs including acenaphthene, acenaphthylene, anthracene, benzo[a] anthracene, benzo[a]pyrene, benzo[b]fluoranthene, benzo[k] fluoranthene, benzo[g,h,i]perylene, chrysene, dibenzo[a,h]anthracene, fluoranthene, fluorene, indeno[1,2,3-c,d]pyrene, naphthalene, phenanthrene and pyrene [4], among which benzo[a]anthracene, benzo[a]pyrene, benzo[b]fluoranthene, benzo[k]fluoranthene, chrysene, dibenzo[a,h]anthracene, and indeno[1,2,3-c,d]pyrene are probable human carcinogens.
+EPA method 8310 determines 16 PAHs including acenaphthene, acenaphthylene, benzo[a]anthracene, benzo[a]pyrene, benzo[b]fluoranthene, anthracene, benzo[k]fluoranthene, benzo[g,h,i]perylene, chrysene, dibenzo[a,h]anthracene, fluoranthene, fluorene, indeno[1,2,3-c,d]pyrene, naphthalene, phenanthrene and pyrene [4], among which benzo[a]anthracene, benzo[a]pyrene, benzo[b]fluoranthene, benzo[k]fluoranthene, chrysene, dibenzo[a,h]anthracene, and indeno[1,2,3-c,d]pyrene are probable human carcinogens.
 EPA method 8310 is a performance based hazardous waste test method (SW-846) regulated under the Resource Conservation and Recovery Act (RCRA), which allows analysts modify sampling and analytical approaches flexibly to meet the measurement requirements [5].

-or eluted with acetone and dichloromethane (DCM).
-Sodium sulfate o be drying cartridges are used to remove any residual water in the SPE and eluates.
-The dried eluates are concentrated, exchanged to acetonitrile, and analyzed by HPLC with ultraviolet (UV) or fluorescence g with detectors (FLD). ogenic Hs
+This application note outlines a solid phase extraction (SPE) procedure using C18 SPE universal cartridges to extract 16 PAHs in water.
+The target PAHs are retained on the C18 sorbent, and are later eluted with acetone and dichloromethane (DCM).
+Sodium sulfate drying cartridges are used to remove any residual water in the SPE eluates.
+The dried eluates are concentrated, exchanged to acetonitrile, and analyzed by HPLC with ultraviolet (UV) or fluorescence detectors (FLD).